HaliteTournaments/Tournament-Environment/README.md

 ## TODO

 - Add more languages support
+- Add support with HT-Backup
+- Add precompiled engine to `!engine` command
 - Add suggestions from season-2:
   ```
   - Logs for make failures on submission